 AV Preeminent™ rating in Martindale-Hubbell®

-Listed in Maryland Super Lawyers® for Family Law since 2007
+Selected to Maryland Super Lawyers® list for Family Law, since 2007

 Member, Maryland State Bar Association, Section on Family Law

 Member, Bar Association of Baltimore City, Section of Family Law

 Member, Baltimore County Bar Association